Harmonia: Algorithm-Hardware Co-Design for Memory- and Compute-Efficient BFP-based LLM Inference: Evaluation

 \textbf{Algorithm Baselines:} We compare our algorithm against strong baselines that employ either quantization schemes or BFP-based conversion approaches.
 For PPL evaluation on WikiText2, we consider: (a) Omniquant \cite{shao2023omniquant}, an algorithm that quantizes weights to 4 bits with a group size of 128 while keeping activations in FP16 format. (b) Tender \cite{lee2024tender}, an accelerator that adopts offline activation quantization. (c) M-ANT \cite{hu2025m}, an accelerator utilizing online group-wise activation quantization. (d) FIGNA \cite{jang2024figna}, a hardware framework which enhances numerical accuracy via BFP conversion with extended mantissa precision. (e) Anda \cite{fang2025anda}, an accelerator supporting variable mantissa lengths under BFP-based scheme.

 To further evaluate accuracy in more practical scenarios, we evaluate on LongBench.
-In this setting, we retain the baseline (a) and include KIVI \cite{liu2024kivi}, a SOTA algorithm targeting KV cache quantization to reduce memory footprint.
-We also adopt the MXINT\cite{rouhani2023ocp} format for activation quantization as an additional comparison.
-Moreover, we preform an ablation study by disabling the asymmetric bit allocation strategy and the offline-online hybrid outlier smoothing technique detailed in Sec. \ref{sec3}.
+In this setting, we retain baseline (a) and include KIVI \cite{liu2024kivi} and KVQuant \cite{hooper2024kvquant}, two representative algorithms targeting KV-cache quantization to reduce memory footprint.
+We construct KIVI-derived and KVQuant-derived aligned variants that retain the core KV-cache quantization mechanisms of the original methods while using Harmonia-comparable payload precisions and aligning the group size at $G=32$ wherever group-wise quantization is applied.
+These variants are denoted KIVI-q and KVQuant-q, respectively, in Table \ref{table2}.
+We also adopt the MXINT \cite{rouhani2023ocp} format for activation quantization as an additional comparison.
+Moreover, we perform an ablation study by disabling the asymmetric bit allocation strategy and the offline-online hybrid outlier smoothing technique detailed in Sec. \ref{sec3}.
 This comprehensive setup enables a rigorous assessment of our algorithm.

 \textbf{Hardware Implementation:} Harmonia is implemented at the RTL level in SystemVerilog and functionally verified using VCS and Verdi.
 The prototype is synthesized with Design Compiler using TSMC 28nm process at a clock frequency of 300MHz and a supply voltage of 0.9V.
 Post-synthesis power analysis is performed in PrimeTime PX using value change dump (VCD) files generated based on the gate-level netlist simulations.
 On-chip SRAMs are generated using the TSMC-28nm memory compiler, while off-chip memory is modeled as HBM2 with an access energy of 3.9 pJ/bit and a bandwidth of 256 GB/s \cite{jouppi2021ten}.